-8. ADVANCED TRAINING IN GENERAL PSYCHIATRY
+8. ADVANCED TRAINING IN GENERAL PSYCHIATRY WITH SUB-SPECIALTY ENDORSEMENT IN REHABILITATION PSYCHIATRY

 Having completed Core Training, the practitioner may enter Advanced Training in their chosen psychiatric specialty.
 The outcome of this training will be an autonomous practitioner able to work at Consultant level.
-This curriculum outlines the competencies the practitioner must develop and demonstrate before they may be certificated as a Specialist in General Psychiatry.
+This Curriculum outlines the competencies the practitioner must develop and demonstrate before they may be certificated as a Specialist in General Psychiatry with an endorsement in Rehabilitation Psychiatry.
 Because this level of clinical practice often involves working in complex and ambiguous situations, we have deliberately written the relevant competencies as broad statements.
 We have also made reference to the need for psychiatrists in Advanced Training to develop skills of clinical supervision and for simplicity, rather than repeat them for each component in the Good Clinical Care Domain; we have stated them only once, although they apply to each domain and will also apply to all specialties and sub-specialties.

-The advanced training curriculum builds on Core Psychiatry Training in two ways.
+The Advanced Training Curriculum builds on Core Psychiatry Training in two ways.